Update WordPress theme for licensed content

 Add a canonical link

-If you are using Yoast SEO plugin, you should disable the canonical link on single post pages.
-You can do this by adding the second snippet of code to your functions.php file.
+If you are using the Yoast SEO plugin, you should deactivate the canonical link on single post pages.
+You can do this by adding the second snippet of code to your functions.php

 Canonical in header